DEENUU1/meta-spy/README.md

 <br />
 <div align="center">

-  <h3 align="center">Facebook Spy</h3>
+  <h3 align="center">Meta Spy</h3>

   <p align="center">
-    Facebook Spy is a versatile Python-based tool designed to scrape various data from Facebook profiles, pages and search results.
+    Meta Spy is a versatile Python-based tool designed to scrape various data from Instagram profiles and Facebook  profiles, pages and search results.
 Whether you need basic information or want to delve deep into a user's activity, Facebook Spy has you covered.
     <br />
     <br />
     <a href="https://github.com/DEENUU1/facebook-spy/issues">Report Bug</a>